Sell Without Selling, Part IV – Asking Curious Questions

 • Ask open-ended questions.
 These are questions that ask for a narrative rather than a “yes” or “no” answer.
 “What do you like best about your job?” vs. “Do you like your job?”
 “What are your concerns about the situation?” vs. “Are you nervous about it?”
 Open questions seek information.
 Closed questions tend not to reveal much.

-Once John has begun to really engage him, and learned a little about George, John can begin to ask about George’s legal troubles.
-But again, John must stay in a very curious frame of mind, not trying to direct the conversation toward George hiring John.
+Once John has begun to really engage George, and learned a little about George, John can begin to ask about George’s legal troubles.
+But again, John must stay in a very curious frame of mind, not trying to direct the conversation toward George hiring them.
 At this point, when they are talking about the real issue, John should listen closely and continue asking questions in a curious frame of mind.
-Once John has learned what the general issue is, he should ask questions such as:
+Once John has learned what the general issue is, they should ask questions such as:

 • “What are you most concerned about?”